Report on company activities and property (ROCAP)

 For all new EXADs post 1 November 2018, please ensure that you issue the ROCAP for the director/officer to complete.

 We ask that you make every effort to transition to the ROCAP now.
-We have engaged with the software providers (CORE and MYOB) to help you be ready for this.
+We have engaged with the DSPs (CORE and MYOB) to help you be ready for this.

 Q: How will the ROCAP affect my current referrals to ASIC’s Liquidator Assistance Program?